 What Is a Dental Crown?

-Dental crowns are sheaths that fit over your natural teeth.
+Full-coverage dental crowns are sheaths that fit over your natural teeth.
 They completely cover the visible portion of the tooth, down to and even a little below the gumline.
+Dental crowns are the best type of protection you can give to a damaged tooth.
+They’re more effective than what a partial coverage restoration such as an inlay, onlay, or veneer can give.
+We prefer full-coverage dental crowns when your tooth needs protection instead of a purely cosmetic enhancement.
 These come in three types:

 - Porcelain fused to metal (PFM)